Shyams728/machine_learning_projects/Kannada digits.md

 The results of the project include:
 - Data exploration and visualization
 - Data preprocessing and augmentation
-- Building and training a Convolutional Neural Network (CNN) model
+- Building and training a ML model
 - Evaluating the model on the test dataset
 - Visualizing the model's performance through accuracy and loss plots